How can we help you today?

 • If the renewal is missed, the domain gets deactivated.
 That means your website, email, and anything tied to it will stop working until it’s paid for.

 • But that doesn’t mean you lose it right away.
-You’ve got 65 days to get it back: 30 days of grace, 30 days of redemption, and 5 days before deletion.
+You’ve got 65 days to get it back: 30 days of grace, 30 days of redemption, and five days before deletion.
 After that, it’s released to the public for anyone to register.

-The short answer is no—you can’t buy a domain outright.
-Instead, you lease the name for a set period, typically one to ten years.
-This system keeps the internet fair by ensuring names that aren’t being used become available for others to register.
+This system keeps the internet fair by ensuring that unused names become available for others to register.

 What is domain leasing?

-The Internet Corporation for Assigned Names and Numbers (ICANN) is the organization responsible for setting these terms.
+The organization is also responsible for setting the terms of the leasing agreement.
 ICANN rules stop the permanent sale of domain names to ensure fairness.
 So, you can’t own a domain name permanently, but you can control it long-term by renewing it.
-This system blocks people from buying domains just to hoard them.
-It also prevents any one entity from controlling too many domains forever.

 Here’s an overview of ICANN’s guidelines for owning a domain: